“My wife says that she can’t do this any longer…”

 Most husbands were not taught to PRACTICE NOT TAKING IT PERSONALLY and get curious in order to connect with his partner…to LISTEN to the concern in order to create more closeness and intimacy:

 “Yes, hon, now is a good time to talk.
 I hear that you felt super angry when you saw that I hadn’t put the clothes in the dryer like you had asked.
 I heard you say that you felt overwhelmed and lonely.
 I imagine that given all that is going on with your work right now you felt doubly overwhelmed because it may be like you have to do twice the work at home and at work.
 Is that what it feels like…?”

 The point here is not about following a script but taking some time to connect with the emotion (overwhelm, anger, loneliness, etc) before getting caught up in the content (the laundry not getting managed).
 [PRO TIP: if you get caught up in the content you will likely start defending yourself and now you have a battle on your hands.
 Go for the emotion first!]
 If you are in a committed relationship, you must learn how to listen for the emotion and then do these three things (we did not make this stuff up -- these simple steps are taken from Imago Therapy Dr. Hendrix and Helen Hunt) :

 - Mirror the emotion, “What I heard you say is….”

 - Validate the emotion, “It makes sense to me that you would feel that way given….”

 - Empathize with the person, “I bet you might also be feeling____ right now too…do you feel ___?”

-Hearing and getting curious about the emotion before getting to problem solving the content is a key component of being a health, vibrant couple.
+Hearing and getting curious about the emotion before getting to problem-solving the content is a key component of being a healthy, vibrant couple.